JetBrains/intellij-sdk-docs/topics/appendix/tools/ide_tooling/internal_actions/internal_ui_inspector.md

 ## `added-at` Property

-Sometimes, inspecting complex component's properties is not enough to understand how the component was created and configured.
+Sometimes, inspecting a complex component's properties is not enough to understand how the component was created and configured.
 _UI Inspector_ gives the possibility of finding the code where the selected component was added, which makes it much easier to understand which APIs can be used to build custom components with similar complexity.

-To find the place were component was added, select the <control>added-at</control> property to show the stacktrace:
+To find the place where the component was added, select the <control>added-at</control> property to show the stack trace:

 ![added-at stack trace](internal_ui_inspector_added_at.png)

 ## Specific Component Properties

 Various components used in the IntelliJ Platform expose additional properties.
-These can be useful to locate the underlying implementation, related Action, etc.
+These can be useful to locate the underlying implementation, related Action, and so on.

 Custom Swing components can also provide additional properties via [`UiInspectorContextProvider`](%gh-ic%/platform/platform-api/src/com/intellij/internal/inspector/UiInspectorContextProvider.java) or its dedicated subclasses (2020.1 and later).